 Les Nauticales, a major sailing and motor boat show, takes place in the early spring.
 Website for Les Nauticales.

 A week later, the Acampado dei Vieio Careno (the name is in provençal, not French) brings together a fleet of classic boats and tall ships on the Old Port with traditional sea shanties, dances, barbecues and music.
 It's normally staged on Ascension Day weekend at the end of May.

 It was one of the most terrible times in the history of Provence.
 You can see a short film about it at the Musée Regards de Provence in Marseille - this museum is housed in a former disinfection station set up to protect the area from such disasters.

 Thus plague-free, the town was able to receive supplies from merchant ships which refused to enter Marseille and to pass food over the walls to people from surrounding villages.

 Expect barbecues, stalls selling crafts with a vaguely 18th century theme, fireworks, parades and plenty of lusty pirate battles.
 Well over 50,000 visitors now attend the event.
-The dates of this festival in 2014 are 17-19 October.
+The dates of this festival in 2014 were 17-19 October.

 HOW TO GET TO AND FROM LA CIOTAT